Thursday, September 19, 2024

 Imagine living with that while living on the street.
 I imagine living with that while living with a woman.
 Imagine living with that while trying to raise children.
 Imagine living with that while trying to practice law, and before that, working for my father at Golden Flake in Birmingham, and before that, clerking for a federal judge in Birmingham, which was when it began.

 I do not write about this to complain.
 I write about it, because medicine tries but does not have all the answers and never will have all the answers.
-Nor will psychology or psychiatry have all the answers.
-Nor will body workers and therapists, of whom I knew many, and some of them trained me and I was one of them, have all the answers.
-Some of them told me that whatever was ailing me was beyond their range (pay grade).
-Nor do shamans have all the answers, because I am one, and I have known a few shamans, and I deeply respected them, but nobody can out smart God.
+Nor will psychology or psychiatry or religion have all the answers.
+Nor will bodyworkers, of whom I knew many, and some of them trained me and I was one of them, have all the answers.
+Some body workers and healers told me that whatever was ailing me was beyond their range (pay grade).
+Nor do shamans have all the answers.
+I am a shaman.
+I have known a few shamans, and I deeply respected them, but nobody can out smart God.

 I quit trying to use those approaches, because I learned it was futile.
 I went back to living with it and doing my best to live my life as it presents itself each day.
 There was nothing else to do, but that.
 When my colon took a sudden turn for the worse last year, I finally decided it needed to be checked.
 If I had cancer, that needed to be dealt with.
 I don’t have cancer.
 I’m back to the old routine.

-Yesterday, I told my physical therapist’s assistant that the pain in my back behind my heart, which showed up about 3 weeks ago, might have something do with my son who died.
+Yesterday, I told my physical therapist’s assistant that the pain in my back behind my heart, which showed up about 3 weeks ago, might have something do with my son who died of sudden infant death syndrome.
 The body stores emotional trauma.
-I had had many visits back into that trauma over the years.
+I had had many visits back into his death over the years.
 The physical therapist's assistant said he would have to think about what I told him.
 I already had told the physical therapist.

 sloanbashinsky@yahoo.com